threefoldfoundation/books/books/freeflow_twin/src/network/buy/buy_my_chi.md

 **IMPORTANT**

-> The price of CHI might go up as FreeFlow gets more demand.
+> The price of CHI should go up in relation to the amount of farming and TWINS in the field.

 <br>